 And finally it is truly ironic that the clown is mocking William Shakespeare with a vocabulary lesson.
 As intended this 'Touchstone' is the perfect abrasive test to show that this William is Shakespeare.

-On March 26, 2016 British TV Channel 4 broadcast the documentary "Secret History: Shakespeare's tomb."
-In which they shared the results of a GPR, ground penetrating radar scan that was
+On March 26, 2016 British TV Channel 4 broadcast the documentary "Secret History: Shakespeare's tomb," In which they shared the results of a, ground penetrating radar, GPR, scan that

-performed above the graves of William Shakespeare, his wife and other family members.
+was performed above the graves of William Shakespeare, his wife Anne and other family members.
 The scan could not show their remains, only the voids left after decomposition.
-It showed that he and his wife
+It showed that he and

-at least were not buried in coffins, but probably only simple shrouds; and less than a meter deep.
-It also showed that William's grave ends at the edge of his grave stone with the inscription
+his wife at least were not buried in coffins, but probably only simple shrouds; and only about a yard deep.
+Under the oddly-shaped ledger stone (paving stone covering a grave in the

-Because of this story an explanation has been given for the box at the head of Williams grave.
-They suggest that if his skull was removed than the disturbance would cause the stone to settle.
-Therefore in order to support the stone this box structure was created leaving a void inside the structure.
-There are two problems with this explanation.
-First; if you have a paving stone that settles lower than the surrounding stones, what you do is pry it up, put more dirt under it, and put it back.
+Because of this story, an explanation has been given for the box at the head of William's grave.
+They suggest that if his skull was removed than the disturbance would cause the ledger stone to settle.
+Therefore in order to support the ledger stone this box structure was created leaving a void inside the structure.
+There is a problem with this explanation.
+If you have a paving stone (ledger stone) that settles lower than the surrounding stones, what you do is pry it up, put more dirt under it, and put it back.
 Let me share what would have to happen in order to create this structure.
 First: You would have to remove all of the ledger and paving stones immediately around it.
 Second: Dig down roughly a foot deep into three graves.
 Third: Compact the disturbed dirt, at least underneath the structure.
 Fourth: Set or build the structure.
 Fifth: Back fill and compact the disturbed dirt around the structure so it could again support the other ledger and paving stones surrounding it.
 After all that effort why didn't they back fill and compact the dirt inside the structure as they did under the surrounding ledger and paving stones?

 © Copyright 2016 welder13.
 All rights reserved.